fishjam-dev/fishjam-docs/docs/deploying/vps.md

 ## 5. Adding a *cloud-init* configuration

-To configure a server and install Jellyfish on it we're going to use *cloud-init*.
+To configure a server and install Fishjam on it we're going to use *cloud-init*.
 It's a preinstalled tool that lets you set up a newly created server with a YAML config file.
 In the configuration you can create a user, choose packages to be installed, configure them, write or modify files and in our case finally run a docker container.